JCharante/pos365-analysis/README.md

 This is useful for mapping product_ids to items and categories, because it calculates the total sales for each product_id, so you can map the most important items first.

-Use `python3 init_categories.py` to initialize the items and categories JSON file.
+Use `python3 init_categories.py` to initialize the items and categories JSON5 file.

-- There are multiple product_id's for the same item, so this JSON file maps the item info to the product_id (which is unique to each store).
+- There are multiple product_id's for the same item, so this JSON5 file maps the item info to the product_id (which is unique to each store).

-- Then in the categories JSON file, you can map items to a category.
+- Then in the categories JSON5 file, you can map items to a category.

+- This uses JSON5 rather than JSON so that there can be comments in the file.

-There are example values in the generated files.
+- There are example values in the generated files.

+- This is a non-destructive command.
+If the files already exit they won't be overwritten.

 ## Pitfalls